kurrik/laulik/reference.md

   music: 01_eesti_hümn.ly
 ```

-### Tex files
+### Lyric files

+Lyrics are specified by adding a `lyrics` entry under the [paths](#yaml-paths) portion of the Yaml file.

-Lyrics are defined in files based off of a modified [LaTeX][latex]
-syntax.
-Structurally, it is sufficient to format a file as a set of
-lines in a plain text format (using LaTeX modifiers for accents,
-etc as needed).
+The lyric file typically has a `.tex` extension.
+Its syntax is based off of a modified [LaTeX][latex] syntax.
+Structurally, it is sufficient to format a file as a set of lines in a plain text format (using LaTeX modifiers for accents, etc as needed).

+The lyric file is passed through a [mustache][mustache] renderer and passed a [Laul][model-laul] object in case you need to render templated data into the lyrics.

 ```
 Mu isamaa, mu õnn ja rõõm,